richardHarg/Result/README.md

         NoContent
     }

-List<ValidationError> ValidationErrors - List of any validation errors assocated with the result.
-The ValidationError class consists of the below Properties:
+---
+VALIDATIONERROR

+---

+Holds details of a validation error related to a specific value (Id).

      /// <summary>
      /// Id/name of the property/field this validation error relates to
      /// </summary>
      public readonly string Id;
      /// <summary>
      /// Details of the error message associated with this validation error
      /// </summary>
      public readonly string Message;

-List<string> Errors - List of any general errors associated with the result.

 ---
 METHODS

 ---